-- The current seven-bracket structure remains, but the income thresholds and current rates of 10, 15, 25, 28, 33, 35 and 39.6 percent change, with rates under the Act set at 10, 12, 22, 24, 32, 35 and 37 percent, effective Jan.
-1, 2018.
-The top individual tax rate of 37 percent applies for couples with taxable income of \$600,000 or more and individuals with taxable income of \$500,000 or more. - Retention of the individual AMT, but with higher exemption amounts (\$109,400 for joint filers) and increased phaseout thresholds (\$1 million for joint filers). - Elimination of most itemized deductions other than charitable deductions, home mortgage interest deductions (with the cap lowered from \$1 million to \$750,000 for new mortgages by joint filers on first or second homes), and state and local income, sales, and property tax deductions (combined cap of \$10,000). - Elimination of the so-called Pease limitation on itemized deductions. - A (near) doubling of the standard deduction to \$12,000 for individuals and \$24,000 for joint filers. - A doubling of the child credit to \$2,000 (\$1,400 of that being refundable), and permission to use Section 529 accounts to save for certain elementary and secondary education expenses as well as for higher education.
+mortgage interest deductions (with the cap lowered from \$1 million to \$750,000 for new mortgages by joint filers on first or second homes), and state and local income, sales, and property tax deductions (combined cap of \$10,000).

+- Elimination of the so-called Pease limitation on itemized deductions. - A (near) doubling of the standard deduction to \$12,000 for individuals and \$24,000 for joint filers. - A doubling of the child credit to \$2,000 (\$1,400 of that being refundable), and permission to use Section 529 accounts to save for certain elementary and secondary education expenses as well as for higher education.
 Graduate students also may continue to exempt the value of reduced tuition from their income. - Elimination of the interest deduction on home equity loans. - Repeal of the Affordable Care Act's individual mandate. - An allowance for medical expense deductions in excess of 7.5 percent of Adjusted Gross Income ("AGI") for 2017 and 2018 (then returning to those in excess of 10 percent). - Retention of the estate tax, with a doubling of the estate tax exemption thresholds to approximately \$11 million and \$22 million, with continued inflation indexing after Dec.
-1, 2019 (but reverting to pre-Act law after 2025). - Retention of the current law's gain recognition rules for sales of securities allowing investors to identify which securities are being sold.

-• An increased holding period for long-term capital gains with respect to gains intended to reduce the effective tax rate on certain income from export transactions.
+1, 2019 (but reverting to pre-Act law after 2025). - Retention of the current law's gain recognition rules for sales of securities allowing investors to identify which securities are being sold. - An increased holding period for long-term capital gains with respect to gains attributable to so-called "carried interest" to three years.